-As mentioned, functional UI testing is most often done with a test automation tool, such as Selenium or Record & Replay, that will run your test in multiple browsers and give you a pass or fail result to tell you whether the application is working as intended.
+As mentioned, functional UI testing is most often done with a test automation tool, such as Selenium or Record & Replay, (in TestComplete).
+It runs your test in multiple browsers and gives you a pass or fail.
+The results tell you if and where the application is working as intended.

-By implementing automation practices and incorporating visual testing into your existing strategy, your team can achieve more testing coverage without wasting any time.
-And your release cycles won't be a guessing game.
+Visual testing isn’t as optional as it once was.
+By implementing these automation practices and incorporating visual testing into your existing strategy, your team can achieve more testing coverage without wasting any time.
+You will release faster and at higher quality.

-- Visual bugs can be a mild inconvenience, or they could prevent your users from completing a crucial task
+- Visual bugs could prevent your users from completing a crucial task.

-- Ensure a positive overall user experience by testing across different browsers and devices
+- Ensure the best user experience by testing across different browsers and devices.